Column01/Skyrim-Macros/README.md

 # Skyrim Macros

 A Collection of macros I'm writing for my skyrim playthrough to make things easier.
+If you make a cool macro using Python 3, please submit a pull request to add it here!

 ## Python Version